Our 36th Anniversary Sale: Get 10 back issues for $36 or 36 back issues for $100!

 • A select group of the 2019 Asian Celebration Haiku Contest entries will be published in our Summer 2019 issue (Vol. 31, no.3).
 Check out the details under the Contests tab to enter your best creations.

 We invite creative writing by youth (7 to 18 year olds) on intercultural, international or multicultural understanding and/or nature & environmental themes.
 Essays, letters, stories, etc. should be exactly 30 words or 30 sentences, and poems should be either 30 words or 30 lines, exactly.

 Please include a parental permission allowing us to publish your entry if selected, contact information, and a cover letter telling us about your age/grade, your cultural background, dreams and visions.
 Entries must be received by April 30th, 2019.
-Winners will be published in our Summer 2019 issue, and they will also receive a certificate and 30 back issues of Skipping Stones as a prize.
+Winners will be published in our Autumn 2019 issue, and they will also receive a certificate and 30 back issues of Skipping Stones as a prize.

 Send your contest entries to: editor(AT)skippingstones(DOT)org